BEICBIM/BEICbyLaws/README.md

 1. Purpose.
 2. Cancellation.
 3. Organization of BEIC.
-4. Roles of the Officers of the BEIC Foundation.
+4. Roles of the Board of Directors.
 5. Meetings.
-6. The Purpose of the BEIC Fund.
+6. The Purpose of BEIC Assets, Property, and Resources.
-7. BEIC Fund Auudits.
+7. Management of BEIC Assets, Property, and Resources.
+8. BEIC Assets, Property, & Resources Audits.
 9. Liability of Members.
 10. Changes to the By Laws of BEIC.
 11. Review Responsibility.